Founding Principles

 Authority is hierarchical and explicit.

 In every system architected to this discipline, who decides what is named, located, and defensible.
-We reject the diffuse human-in-the-loop framings under which humans are said to oversee AI without anyone being accountable.
-In their place we hold operational sovereignty — a named expert, exercising a named judgment, within a named scope of decision.
+The discipline does not admit the diffuse human-in-the-loop framings under which humans are said to oversee artificial intelligence without anyone being accountable.
+In their place the discipline holds operational sovereignty — a named expert, exercising a named judgment, within a named scope of decision.
 Implicit authority is not authority; it is the absence of authority politely described.

 - Principle Four